Unboxed-Software/solana-course/content/token-program.md

 ## Token Account

-A Token Account holds Tokens of a specific `mint` and has a specified `owner` of the account.
-Only the `owner`  is authorized to decrease the Token Account balance while anyone can send Tokens to the Token Account to increase its balance.
+A Token Account holds tokens of a specific "mint" and has a specified "owner" of the account.
+Only the owner is authorized to decrease the Token Account balance while anyone can send Tokens to the Token Account to increase its balance.

-To create a token account using the `spl-token` library, you can use the `createAccount` function.
-The `createAccount` function returns the `Publickey` of the new token account.
+Like creating a token mint, to create a token account using the `spl-token` library, you can use the `createAccount` function.
+The `createAccount` function returns the `publicKey` of the new token account.
 This function requires the following arguments:

-- `connection` the connection to the cluster
+- `connection` the JSON-RPC connection to the cluster
-- `payer` payer for the transaction
+- `payer` the account of the payer for the transaction
 - `mint` the token mint that the new token account is associated with
-- `owner` the owner of the new token account
+- `owner` the account of the owner of the new token account
-- `keypair` option parameter to specify an address for the new token account, defaulting to the associated token account for the `mint` and `owner` if no keypair is provided
+- `keypair` this is an optional parameter for specifying the new token account address.
+If no keypair is provided, the `createAccount` function defaults to a derivation from the associated `mint` and `owner` accounts.

 All together, that looks like this: